BarkBarkBarkBarkBarkBarkBark/PointerST/README.md

 # 🎈 Pointer

+Pointer is an agentic database selector.

+The Pointer database is a table of objects containing collection names, descriptions, and few shot examples.

+A near text query of the Pointer database directory indicates the correct database, and passes the querey.

+In this case, there 6 databases, doctor, therapist, medical clinic, mental health clinic, providers, and general resources.

+a near text querey of the pointer database returns the collection name, which is passed to the next call.

-to host on your machine, instead of streamlit, create .streamlit/secrets.toml
+to host on your machine, instead of streamlit, create .streamlit/secrets.toml using template included in repo

 WEAVIATE_URL = "asdfaqsdgaf" - find the weaviate keys in Confluence